 Perpetuity Growth Rate: I have assumed 3.5% for the perpetuity growth rate.
 This seems conservative if you look at the historical growth rates.

-Within the bear case, our DCF gives us a share price with a fair value of around €44, which suggests that the company is currently fairly valued.
+Within the bear case, our DCF gives us a share price with a fair value of around €44, which indicates that the company is currently fairly valued.

-If we look at our bull case, we get a fair value target price of around €100, suggesting that the company could currently be undervalued by a whopping 57%.
+If we look at our bull case, we get a fair value target price of around €100, suggesting that the company may currently be undervalued by a whopping 57%.

 Conclusion